Stonelinks/stonelinks.github.io/contents/posts/windows-based-webcam-control-software/index.md

 </div>

 The Arduino is cool and all, but since the ultimate goal of this project is to control it over the internet, having a web server is an obvious requirement.
 Unfortunately for me, my web server also happens to be my self-built desktop that I use for almost all my other engineering work and day to day activities.
 Because of this, I need access to few windows only applications (Solidworks, LabVIEW, Photoshop, Steam, etc..) which rules out any linux server platforms if I want 100% uptime.
-This is an unfortunate contstraint that caused me quite a lot of headaches down the line.
+This is an unfortunate constraint that caused me quite a lot of headaches down the line.
 In the future when I have another computer to spare and improve on this project, I will use the [right tool](http://blog.taragana.com/wp-content/uploads/2008/03/linux-logo.jpg) for the job.

 After all that rambling, you're probably wondering how I have my web server configured.
 The only relevant details are that I am running stock [WampServer](http://www.wampserver.com/en/) with PHP 5.3.0 with short tags enabled.